0ffz/gpr-for-gradle/README.md

 }
 ```

-There is currently no support for customizing the username, token, etc... within Groovy.
+There is currently no support for customizing the username, token, etc... within Groovy, but works well if you just need to add public packages.

 # Plans